BuildGrade

 How Accurate Is This Estimate?

 These are ballpark planning figures based on national averages for post-frame construction.
 Your actual cost depends on post spacing, truss design, roofing material, local soil conditions, and whether you DIY or hire a contractor.
 Get at least three quotes from pole barn builders in your area before committing.
+Want to see all cost calculators?

 Frequently Asked Questions